- Interest rates

 - Carry: Holding an asset should cost less than 1% per quarter, positive carry positions are preferred.
 Especially for commodities this is an essential screen, futures for most other assets show very small cost of carry that we can ignore.

 - Counter-trend, medium term component: after a counter-trend that causes the 9MA to cross below the 60MA enter an initial position in the direction of the long-term trend when the 9MA re-crosses above the 60MA.
 This is a high probability entry that buys outsized dips below recent highs (or the reverse for short positions), but only enters in the aligned direction of the long-term and medium-term trends.

-- Long-term trend component: enter a second position at the breakout to a new long-term high or low.
-The setup of the strategy will cause a new high/low to automatically be long-term (usually several months since the last significant high/low).
+- Long-term trend component: enter a second position at the breakout to a new high or low.
+The setup of the strategy will usually cause a new high/low to be several weeks from the last significant high/low.
 The initial position must have moved well into profitable territory at the second entry point or we don´t take it.

 - Short-term trend component: exit one position at a daily close below (for longs) or above (for shorts) the 9MA.
 This exit determines the actual capital at risk for each position and it will closely follow a price move in the right direction.

 - Medium-term trend component (only when two positions were entered): exit remaining position when the 9MA crosses below (for longs) or above (for shorts) the 60MA.

 - The exit point on the other side of the 9MA initially determines my average potential loss.

 - I volatility weight each position by calculating: 0,33% of capital (this percentage is determined by my risk preference and portfolio structure): divided by the current 60 day ATR multiplied by the futures contract multiplier which gives me the number of futures contracts to buy or sell: